ratatui/ratatui-website/src/getting-started/README.md

 Congratulations! :tada:

-You have written a "hello world" terminal user interface.
+You have written a "hello world" terminal user interface with `ratatui`.
-We will cover more real world and complex applications in the following sections.
+We will learn more about how `ratatui` works in the next sections.